tannerntannern/ts-mixer/README.md

 the type checker will prefer the types of the `Mixin` function over those of the interface.

 # Contributing
+All contributions are welcome!
+To get started, simply fork and clone the repo, run `npm install`, and get to work.
+Once you have something you'd like to contribute, be sure to run `npm run lint && npm run test` locally, then submit a PR.

+Tests are very important to consider and I will not accept any PRs that are poorly tested.
+Keep the following in mind:
-All contributions are welcome, just please run `npm run lint` and `npm run test` before submitting a PR.
-If you add a new feature, please make sure it's covered by a test case.
+* If you add a new feature, please make sure it's covered by a test case.
+Typically this should get a dedicated `*.test.ts` file in the `test` directory, so that all of the nuances of the feature can be adequately covered.
+* If you are contributing a bug fix, you must also write at least one test to verify that the bug is fixed.
+If the bug is directly related to an existing feature, try to include the test in the relevant existing file.
+If the bug is highly specific, it may make sense to give the test its own file; use discretion.

 # Author
 Tanner Nielsen <tannerntannern@gmail.com>